rkt/rkt/Documentation/networking.md

 Additional fields are specified for various types.

 - **name** (string): an arbitrary label for the network.
-  By convention the conf file is labeled with a leading ordinal, dash, network name, and .conf extension.
+  By convention the conf file is named with a leading ordinal, dash, network name, and .conf extension.
 - **type** (string): the type of network/interface to create.
-  The type actually names a network plugin. rkt is bundled with few built-in plugins.
+  The type actually names a network plugin. rkt is bundled with some built-in plugins.
 - **ipam** (dict): IP Address Management -- controls the settings related to IP address assignment, gateway, and routes.

 ### Built-in network types